BharathxD/System-Design/Real World Systems/Slack’s real-time communication system  [Text]/README.md

 💡 Always create a separate table just like `subscription`, you can also add fields like checkpoint, muted, read_till.
 Also make sure that it should be a `noun`

 </aside>

+### WebSockets

+---

+Every user will have 1 WebSocket connection open with our backend infrastructure and that will be used for anything and everything that happens `real-time`